MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 121.0.2277.84: January 29, 2024

-Fixed various bugs and added new policy support and enhanced users experience
+Fixed various bugs, added new policy support, and enhanced users' experience.

-iOS:
+### Fixes

+**iOS:**

-Resolved the issue with "Open in Microsoft Edge" option not functioning due to Intune SDK problem.
+- Resolved the issue with "Open in Microsoft Edge" option not functioning due to Intune SDK problem.
-Upgraded Microsoft Tunnel MAM SDK to version 1.0.11.
+- Upgraded Microsoft Tunnel MAM SDK to version 1.0.11.
-Fixed a background crash related to the policy manager.
+- Fixed a background crash related to the policy manager.
-Upgraded Intune MAM SDK for iOS to version 19.0.0.
+- Upgraded Intune MAM SDK for iOS to version 19.0.0.

-Android:
+**Android:**

-Fixed bugs related to bookmarks.
+- Fixed bugs related to bookmarks.
-Upgraded Intune MAM SDK to version 10.1.0.
+- Upgraded Intune MAM SDK to version 10.1.0.

+### Policy updates

-New Policy:
+#### New policies

-- EdgeBlockSignInEnabled to block Edge sign-in
+- [EdgeBlockSignInEnabled](/deployedge/microsoft-edge-mobile-policies#edgeblocksigninenabled) to block Edge sign-in
-- ExperimentationAndConfigurationServiceControl, allowing customers to opt-in for experiments and gain early access to Microsoft Edge experimenting features.
+- [ExperimentationAndConfigurationServiceControl](/deployedge/microsoft-edge-mobile-policies#experimentationandconfigurationservicecontrol), allowing customers to opt-in for experiments and gain early access to Microsoft Edge experimenting features.
-- EdgeOneAuthProxy to specify a dedicated proxy to sign in to Edge in Android
+- [EdgeOneAuthProxy](/deployedge/microsoft-edge-mobile-policies#edgeoneauthproxy) to specify a dedicated proxy to sign in to Edge in Android

-Enhancements
+### Enhancements

-News feeds is enabled for work or school accounts.
+- News feeds is enabled for work or school accounts.

-(I removed some of the content I sent to GS as it was not valid.
-For the new policy EdgeOneAuthProxy I just added.
-I sent it in another mail thread.
-Please add the hyperlink as well)

-Regards,

-Charlie Lin

 <!-- =================================================== -->
 ## Version 120.0.2210.150: January 21, 2024